ninech/redmine_cas/README.md

 ## Compatibility

-Tested with Redmine 2.2.x, 2.3.x and 2.4.x, but should work fine with Redmine 2.x and possibly 1.x.
+Tested with Redmine 2.2.x, 2.3.x, 2.4.x and 2.5.x but it should work fine with Redmine 2.x and possibly 1.x.
-We use [CASino](http://casino.rbcas.com) as CAS server, but it should work with others as well.
+We use [CASino](http://casino.rbcas.com) as CAS server, but it might work with others as well.

 ## Installation